andrefs/mtc-bench/README.md

 mtc-bench 'sleep 2' 'sleep 3'
 ```

-Alternatively, you can pass a CSV file with commands to be run instead.
-For this use `-f CMDS_FILE`. `CMDS_FILE` should have one command per line:
+Alternatively, you can pass a CSV file with commands to be run, using the flag `-f CMDS_FILE`.
+The file should have one command per line:

 ```csv
 command1 arg1 arg2